YouTuber Kristin Johns Stuns In New Instagram Snapshots While Modeling A New Accessory

-Popular YouTuber Kristin Johns turned to Instagram on Saturday, August 15 to share two new adorable snapshots of herself modeling a new accessory from her own line, Kristin Made.
-The 25-year-old look gorgeous as she posed outside, resting on a curb.
+Popular YouTuber Kristin Johns turned to Instagram on Saturday, August 15, to share two new adorable snapshots of herself modeling a new accessory from her own line, Kristin Made.
+The 25-year-old looked gorgeous as she posed outside on a curb.

-Johns kept it casual in a white T-shirt and a pair of high waisted medium-wash jeans with a frayed trim.
+Johns kept it casual in a white T-shirt and a pair of high-waisted, medium-wash jeans with a frayed trim.
 She paired the look with some plain white sneakers.
 She wore her long brown hair down in loose curls, stretching nearly to her waist.
-She accessorized with an orange scarf she wore tied around her head.
+She accessorized with an orange scarf that she wore tied around her head.

 The scarf is one of the newest editions from Kristin Made, a company that sells a wide variety of items from clothing and accessories to home and garden items.
 This particular scarf featured a white floral pattern and also comes in a matching scrunchie.

 Johns appeared radiant as she soaked up the sun.
-In the first snapshot she tilted her head to the side while smiling.
+In the first snapshot, she tilted her head to the side while smiling.
 In the second photo she turned to look into the light.
-The social media star stretched one leg out, scars from her recent hit and run accident appeared upon her leg.
+The social media star stretched one leg out, with scars from her recent hit-and-run accident being visible on her leg.

 View this post on Instagram